-The association study the association of the P450 duplication with deltamethrin survival together with the Ile1011Met kdr mutation.
+The association study performed on F2 individuals supported the association of the P450 duplication with deltamethrin survival together with the Ile1011Met kdr mutation.
 The association of the Ile1011Met kdr mutation with deltamethrin survival was expected.
-As the VGSC gene carrying kdr mutations is located on chromosome 3, a genetic linkage is excluded.
-The association of the P450 duplication in F2, following limited recombination events, implies a resistance locus located on chromosome 1, either the P450 duplication itself or another genetically linked locus.
+As the VGSC gene carrying kdr mutations is located on chromosome 3, a genetic linkage with the P450 duplicated loci is excluded.
+Therefore, the association of the P450 duplication in F2, following limited recombination events, implies a resistance locus located on chromosome 1, either the P450 duplication itself or another genetically linked locus.
 However, no other known resistance gene was identified in this genomic region.
 The relative importance of the different CYP6 genes carried by the P450 duplication in deltamethrin survival was investigated through RNA interference.
-Despite a limited statistical power, due to the presence of the kdr Ile1011Met resistance allele and moderate knock down efficiencies, these data suggest that at least two CYP6 genes (CYP6BB2 and AAEL026582) carried by the duplication may contribute to deltamethrin detoxification.
+Despite a limited statistical power, likely due to the presence of the kdr Ile1011Met resistance allele and moderate knock down efficiencies, these data suggest that at least two CYP6 genes (CYP6BB2 and AAEL026582) carried by the duplication may contribute to deltamethrin detoxification.

 Experimental evolution confirmed the strong positive response of the kdr 1011Met allele to selection with a high dose of deltamethrin.
-Such experiment also evidenced a gradual decrease of this allele in , supporting fitness cost as previously shown for other kdr mutations (Rigby et al., 2020; Uemura et al., 2023).
-The was less clear.
+Such experiment also evidenced a gradual decrease of this allele in absence of insecticide selection, supporting a significant fitness cost as previously shown for other kdr mutations (Rigby et al., 2020; Uemura et al., 2023).
+The response of the P450 gene duplication to deltamethrin selection was less clear.
 A gradual decrease of CYP6BB2 copy number was observed in both selected and non-selected lines, even though such decay was slower in the selected lines.
-Such result may indicate the presence of a significant fitness cost associated with this large genomic duplication.
+Such result supports a lower adaptive value of the P450 duplication in our experimental conditions.
+Such unexpected response may indicate the presence of a significant fitness cost associated with this large genomic duplication.
 Indeed, genomic duplications can be detrimental for various reasons (Schrider et al., 2013): first, gene duplications can alter the gene dosage balance which can lead to metabolic cost.
 Second, genomic duplications allow the accumulation of deleterious mutations that are less cleared off by background selection because of the functional redundancy of duplicated copies.
 Third, large duplications can impair recombination locally.
-In the present case, a low recombination rate at this locus between the Bora-Bora line (well adapted to laboratory conditions) and the IR0F line (less fitted to our laboratory conditions) may have impaired the selection of the P450 duplication and favoured the selection of the kdr 1011Met .
-Finally, considering the fitness costs associated with this kdr mutation, its additive cost with the P450 duplication may have prevented their concomitant selection with the use of high insecticide dose favouring the selection of the former.
-Such fitness-cost balance at two distinct loci may reflect the complex interactions occurring between resistance alleles in natura, leading to distinct adaptive trajectories depending on selection pressures and demographic effects.
+In the present case, metabolic costs due to gene dosage balance and/or a low recombination rate at this locus between the Bora-Bora line (well adapted to laboratory conditions) and the IR0F line (less fitted to our laboratory conditions) may have impaired the selection of the P450 duplication and favoured the selection of other resistance alleles such as the kdr 1011Met mutation.
+Finally, considering the fitness costs associated with this kdr mutation, its additive cost with the P450 duplication may have prevented their concomitant selection with the use of a high insecticide dose favouring the selection of the former.
+Such fitness-cost balance at two distinct resistance loci may reflect the complex interactions occurring between resistance alleles in natura, leading to distinct adaptive trajectories depending on selection pressures and demographic effects.

 Conclusions